comp129/comp55/docs/labs/11-Decomp.md

 and approach them one at a time.
 It can make larger problems simpler and easier to solve.

 In this lab we will discuss how to use decomposition to break a large problem into **approachable** chunks.
-The techniques we learn here can be applied to problems of any scale, whether its multiplication or long term projects.
-If you are interested in exploring decomposition in more detail I encourage you to check out these links:
+The techniques we learn here can be applied to problems of any scale, whether it's multiplication or long-term projects.
+If you are interested in exploring decomposition in more detail, I encourage you to check out these links:

 - [Decomposition in Product Development](https://medium.com/@KonstantinPM/methods-and-examples-of-task-decomposition-in-product-development-ed578816e4cc)